kevinlin/ai-sdlc-playbook/docs/prompt-library/general/prompt-single-shot-problem-solving.md

+---
+description: Single-session problem-solving framework with structured analysis and expert-level recommendations.
+---

 # Single-shot Problem-Solving Prompt

 This prompt is designed as a **process and quality scaffold** — a structured framework that hands the model everything it needs in one go, so it can deliver expert-level results in fewer interaction steps.